 Foods Containing Omega 3

 As mentioned above, oily fish, including salmon and herring are sources of EPA and DHA omega 3s and other sources of these are eggs, krill oil, and algae.
 Sources of EPA and DHA are mainly derived from animals.

 Sources of ALA come from plants including; walnuts, chia seeds, flaxseeds, hemp seeds, green leafy veg, soya beans, and sacha inchi (an oil which is balanced in its essential fatty acids).

 Our body isn’t as efficient at converting ALA into the long chain EPA and DHA - most of the research into potential health benefits indicates these two chains, so it is important to look at including oily fish when possible.
 However, we know that due to dietary lifestyle choices this isn’t always possible.
-When following a vegetarian or vegan diet, you should try to ensure that you have a daily intake of ALA, and to reach the recommendations that would be a daily intake of: 1/2 tablespoon of our Sacha Inchi Omega Oil; 1 tablespoon of chia seeds or ground linseeds, 2 tablespoons of hemp seeds, or 6 walnut halves (The Vegan Society, 2017).
+When following a vegetarian or vegan diet, you should try to ensure that you have a daily intake of ALA, and to reach the recommendations that would be a daily intake of: 1/2 tablespoon of our Sacha Inchi Omega Oil; 1 tablespoon of chia seeds or ground linseeds; 2 tablespoons of hemp seeds; or 6 walnut halves (The Vegan Society, 2017).
 It is also possible to supplement with EPA and DHA from micro algae as well.

 Functions of Omega 3

 Lots of studies have found relationships between health benefits related to the longer chain omega 3s (DHA and EPA) rather than short chain ALA.

 EPA and DHA play a role in being anti-inflammatory, whereby they in turn reduce the level of inflammation within our cell membrane when inflammation levels may be high.